Nasib al-Bakri: Early life

 Nasib was born in Damascus in 1888 to father 'Ata al-Bakri.
 Nasib was the second oldest of five sons.
 'Ata was an influential official in the city and district councils of Damascus between the 1890s and 1914, and was one of the most prominent Arabs to serve in the imperial Ottoman court of Sultan Abdul Hamid II in Constantinople.
-The al-Bakri family were Sunni Muslims and claimed descent from the Islamic prophet Muhammad.
+The al-Bakri family traced their descent from Abd al-Rahman ibn Abi Bakr through their ancestor Mustafa ibn Kamal al-Din al-Bakri.
 They were landowners, possessing lands, homes and commercial venues in their native al-Shaghour quarter and in Qaboun, a village in the Ghouta countryside of Damascus.
 They also owned land in Jaramana, a Druze village outside of Damascus and maintained good relations with the local Druze chiefs.

 When Abdul Hamid II was overthrown during the Young Turk Revolution in 1908, 'Ata lost his favor from the central authorities because of his closeness with the deposed sultan and criticized the revolutionary officers.
 Consequently, the al-Bakri family realigned itself with Arab nationalists in Syria who opposed the increased Turkish nationalist efforts in the Arabic-speaking territories of the empire.
 'Ata had also developed close ties with the Hashemites of the Hejaz.
 In 1909 he hosted the Sharif of Mecca, Hussein bin Ali, his brother Nasir, and Abdullah, Sharif Hussein's son, in his Damascus home.

 Nasib attended Maktab Anbar, a preparatory school in Damascus that attracted the children of the elite and produced several future Arab nationalists.
 In 1912, Nasib graduated from the al-Sultaniya School of Beirut.
 When Sharif Hussein's son, Faisal, visited Syria in early 1916, he lodged in the al-Bakris' summer house in Qaboun, outside of Damascus.
 Prior to this, Nasib and his brothers Fawzi and Sami had joined the budding al-Fatat movement, an underground society advocating Arab independence from the Ottomans.
 Nasib had become the movement's secretary.